 I hope these ideas are a blessing to your family!
 Enjoy your summer!

 31 Days of School Year Prayers for Your Children Devotional

-Pray your children through the school year with 31 verses from the Bible that speak truth over their lives!
+Pray for your children through the school year with 31 verses from the Bible that speak truth over their lives!

 31 Days of School Year Prayers provides you with: